gitbls/ndm/README.md

     * Display the ndm configuration: `ndm config --list`

-* Add your hosts, either via a set of ndm commands or by importing a properly formatted network database.
+* **Add** your hosts, either via a set of ndm commands or by importing a properly formatted network database.
 See "Importing a network database" and "Day-to-day management tasks" below.
 Note that ndm will automatically add the hostname of the system on which it is running to the database.

     * `ndm add 192.168.42.4 --hostname mypitest --mac nn:nn:nn:nn:nn:nn --note "RPi for testing"`

-* Build the dns and dhcpd site files: `ndm build --site`
+* **Build** the dns and dhcpd configuration files into a directory in /tmp: `ndm build`
-* Install the dns and dhcpd site files: `ndm install --site`
+* **Install** the dns and dhcpd configuration files: `ndm install`
-* Build /etc/hosts, your domain's zone files, and the dhcpd blocked host list: `ndm build`
-* Install those files: `ndm install`
-* Start bind and dhcpd: `systemctl start bind9; systemctl start isc-dhcp-server`
+* **Start** bind and dhcpd: `systemctl start bind9; systemctl start isc-dhcp-server`
 * Resolve any errors identified in the system log

 ## When do I need to do an ndm build/install?

-Changes to the settings for *dhcplease*, *dnsfqdn*, *dnsip*, *dnslistenport*, *domain*, *externaldns*, *gateway*, *myip*, *subnet*, or *timeserver* require an `ndm build --site`, `ndm install --site`, and `ndm install` for them to take effect.

-Changes to the ndm host database with `ndm add`, `ndm delete`, or `ndm modify` require an `ndm build` and `ndm install` for them to take effect.
+Any changes you make to the `ndm config` settings or add/modify/delete a host require that you do `ndm build` and `ndm install` for them to take effect in the running system.

 ## Day-to-day management tasks

 ### Adding a host

-* `ndm add 192.168.42.3 --mac nn:nn:nn:nn:nn:nn --hostname printserver` - Adds a new host named *printserver* to the ndm database. *printserver* has IP address 192.168.42.3 and the specified MAC Address.
+* `ndm add 192.168.42.3 --mac nn:nn:nn:nn:nn:nn --hostname printserver` &mdash; Adds a new host named *printserver* to the ndm database. *printserver* has IP address 192.168.42.3 and the specified MAC Address.
 If *printserver* is configured to request an IP address via dhcp, it will always get 192.168.42.3
-* `ndm build` - Builds the updated config files (but doesn't install them into the system)
+* `ndm build` &mdash; Builds the updated config files (but doesn't install them into the system)
-* `ndm diff` - (optional).
+* `ndm diff` &mdash; (optional).
 Displays the differences between the current in-use config files and the newly-created config files.
-* `ndm install` - Installs the updated config files into the system and stops/starts bind and dhcpd
+* `ndm install` &mdash; Installs the updated config files into the system and stops/starts bind and dhcpd

 ### Adding an external host to /etc/hosts

-* `ndm add 12.10.2.1 --hostname example.some.com --hostsonly --nodomain` - Adds the entry to /etc/hosts.
+* `ndm add 12.10.2.1 --hostname example.some.com --hostsonly --nodomain` &mdash; Adds the entry to /etc/hosts.
 This is useful for names that need to be made available early in the boot process.
     * As with the first example, an `ndm build` and `ndm install` must be performed.

-* `ndm add 192.168.42.12 --mac 4c:01:44:77:11:10 --hostname eerobase --note "eero in wiring closet"` - Eero sends multiple dhcp requests on different MAC addresses.
+* `ndm add 192.168.42.12 --mac 4c:01:44:77:11:10 --hostname eerobase --note "eero in wiring closet"` &mdash; Eero sends multiple dhcp requests on different MAC addresses.
 I found that they can use the same IP address, so I use these two commands to force that.
 The second entry is only in the dhcpd config file, and not present in the dhcp zone or /etc/hosts files.
-    * `ndm add 192.168.42.12 --mac 4c:01:44:77:11:22 --hostname eerobasex --dhcponly` - This is the second MAC address on the eero.
+    * `ndm add 192.168.42.12 --mac 4c:01:44:77:11:22 --hostname eerobasex --dhcponly` &mdash; This is the second MAC address on the eero.
 This enables the dhcp server to respond to it, but the hostname is not made visible in dns.

 ### Deleting a host